Welcome - The Ferry Restaurant based in the historic Elephant Boatyard, Bursledon, Southampton is a real hidden gem set right on the Hamble river.

 Outside seating lets you take full advantage of the beautiful views in peaceful surroundings on these lovely summer evenings.
 French head chef Anthony prepares and cooks everything from fresh and sources local produce wherever possible.

-Our lunch time menu is ideal for those wanting a quick bite to eat - from platters to share, ciabatta's to fresh fish, steaks, shellfish and salads.
+Our lunch time menu is ideal for those wanting a quick bite to eat - from platters to share, sandwiches to fresh fish, steaks, shellfish and salads.
 If you are looking for something more substantial our evening menu offers just as much choice.